ScreenPressor

 • For developers:

-If you want to use the codec in your product or service such as screen video recorder, VNC-like remote access application, video tutorial producer etc., you may license ScreenPressor and enjoy its compression power and speed.
-The codec is available as Windows VfW codec, Windows DLL, or source code for Windows and Linux (both 32 and 64 bit).
-Contact us for details.
+If you want to use the codec in your product or service such as screen recorder, VNC-like remote access application or platforms for online collaboration and web conferencing, you may license ScreenPressor and enjoy its compression power and speed.
+The codec is available as Windows VfW codec (32 and 64 bits), DirectShow filter, dynamic (DLL) or static library (both 32 and 64 bits) for Windows, Mac OSX and Linux, or source code for all these platforms.
+Please contact us for details.

 History